 What should you know

-Red Rottweiler is a medium-to-large sized dog with a powerful built.
-The dog has abundant strength and a loving heart.
-Rotts are considered one of the oldest dog breed and were originally used to drive cattle and pull carts.
+Rottweilers have has abundant strength and a loving heart.
+They’re considered one of the oldest dog breed and were originally used to drive cattle and pull carts.
 These dogs have high energy and need regular exercise and physical activities to stay happy and healthy.
 They have a high prey drive and high barking potential.

 Before getting the best guard dog for elderly, it’s essential to consider the following:

-- Size: There isn’t a perfect best size for older people.
+• Size: There isn’t a perfect best size for older people.
 Generally, many elders thrive in the company of small to medium-sized dogs.
 Large and giant breeds can be a joy as well but they won’t be suitable for apartment dwellers.
+Opt for a dog that is a manageable size and has enough strength to protect without overpowering.

-- Energy level: A dog breed with a medium level of energy is best for older people.
+• Energy level: A dog breed with a medium energy level is best for older people.
 However, it generally depends on the preference of the senior owner.
 Breeds with moderate to low energy levels are easier to deal with.
 They don’t need too much exercise, physical activity, and playtime.

 Pet parent tip: Avoid dog breeds that are prone to different types of medical conditions.